-A ll of the sites we serve are accessible by Metro train or bus.
+A ll of the shelters and transitional living programs with which we partner are accessible by Metro train or bus.
 Read on for the dates/times we host Playtime at for each site by Metro line or see below to search by day of the week.

 Please note that our Playtime sites are located in programs where it is necessary to protect the privacy and confidentiality of their residents.
 If you are interested in volunteering, dropping off donations, or visiting one of our sites, you must obtain permission prior to showing up unannounced.
 Thanks for your cooperation!

 Our administrative office is located in St. Stephen and the Incarnation Episcopal Church in Columbia Heights which has an important mission of service and social justice.
 In alignment with their mission, the church is home to several non-profit organizations.

 Please note that volunteer training takes place in our office and not at the shelters or transitional housing programs in which volunteers serve.
 St. Stephen’s is located on the corner of 16th and Newton Street and is accessible by car or Metro.
 Limited street parking and spaces in our lot are available.
 The office is within walking distance from the Columbia Heights Metro Station (green/yellow line).